 GAFFI has drafted the revisions to the International Classification of Diseases (currently ICD10) to be incorporated into ICD11, in collaboration with the WHO.
 This is crucial to collection of data internationally, as data is coded using ICD codes all over the world.

 Supported the cryptococcal disease access programme (CryptoMAG), a collaboration between the WHO (HIV Treatment and Care), CDC (Mycotic Diseases Branch), MSF (Access Campaign), Clinton Health Access Initiative and Management Sciences for Health (Technical Strategy and Quality Center for Pharmaceutical Management).

-Supported the development of the Histoplasmosis Action Group (HistoAG) a collaboration between numerous clinicians and researchers, the US Centers for Disease Control, Caribbean Public Health Agency and Prevention and the Pan-American Health Organisation.
-View
+Supports the Histoplasmosis Action Group (HistoAG) a collaboration between numerous clinicians and researchers, the US Centers for Disease Control, Caribbean Public Health Agency and Prevention and the Pan-American Health Organisation which issued the Manaus Declaration in March 2019 calling for “ Every American country to have access to rapid testing for histoplasmosis (antigen or PCR/molecular) and availability of itraconazole and both standard and lipid formulations of amphotericin B.” View